 Although mainly a research endeavor, the end goal of this project is to produce a system based on artificial neural networks (ANNs) which will play chess (as the dark side only) effectively against a human opponent.
 The dark side is chosen simply because it prevents the system from having to make the first move.
-To meet the objective, research will be centered artificial neural network (ANN) topology, specifically for purpose of creating a topology appropriate for complex problem Functionality solving. system may be broken into three parts; the learning mode will be an automated process where ANNs learn how to play from an extensive external database games, while the playing and advisory modes of operation accept interaction, taking move from the player providing the move(s) chosen by the system.
-Figure 1 illustrates the two operating modes.
+To meet the objective, research will be centered on artificial neural network (ANN) topology specifically for the purpose of creating a topology appropriate for complex decision making in a massively dimensional problem.
+Functionality of the system may be broken into three parts: the learning mode will be an automated process where the ANNs learn how to play from an extensive external database of games; while the playing and advisory modes of operation accept interaction, taking user move inputs from the player and providing the move(s) chosen by the system.
+Playing mode returns one move while advisory returns multiple.
+Figure 1 illustrates the operating modes.
 The training mode must precede the playing and advisory modes.
 The performance of the playing and advisory modes is clearly a direct reflection of the learning mode, as well as the internal structure of the ANN module.

+Figure 1:

-Figure 1: System Block Diagrams for 2 Operating Modes
+System Block Diagrams for Operating Modes